Battle moves into Kyiv as Ukrainians fight to keep control of their capital - KESQ

 Videos from eyewitnesses overnight showed explosions taking place in an area northwest of Kyiv, which has a military base.
 CNN teams in the capital reported hearing loud explosions to the west and south of the city.
 Shortly afterward, Ukraine’s State Service of Special Communications said clashes are underway in an eastern suburb as well.

-“We are all here.
-Our military are here.
-Citizens and society are here.
-We are all here defending our independence, our state and it will remain so.
-Glory to our defenders!
-Glory to our women defenders!
-Glory to Ukraine!”

-Zelensky’s post, which has since gone viral online, has been widely shared across different social media platforms.

-In his national address, the President confirmed that Russian forces were close to the capital and said that he was still communicating with world leaders, including US President Joe Biden.
+In his national address, Zelensky confirmed that Russian forces were close to the capital and said that he was still communicating with world leaders, including US President Joe Biden.

 “Our main goal is to finish this slaughter,” Zelensky said in the address.
 “Ukrainians resist the Russian aggression heroically.”